ntnuYuhsuan/AISHELL-5/README.md

 pip install -r requirements.txt
 ```

-## Track1 Baseline
+## Eval1

-The main steps are all in track1_asr/run.sh
+The main steps are all in eval1_asr/run.sh

 **[Stage 0]** Audio Frontend AEC + IVA.
 Segment long waves into short slices and prepare the data files (wav.scp, text, utt2spk and spk2utt).